golemfactory/golem-architecture/gaps/gap-8_basic_auth_runtime/gap-8_basic_auth_runtime.md

 The configuration `struct` / `enum` should be de-serializable from all variants of configuration files (i.e., all service types) and contain the following information:

 - service binary location
-- nginx access log location
 - nginx `.htpasswd` file location
-- HTTP URIs reserved for the service (regex?)
+- HTTP URI root reserved for the service (regex)
+- HTTP test URI and method (with a fallback to root service URI)
+- nginx log format regex w/ capture groups for the authenticated user and URI
+- nginx access log location (with a fallback to default location: `/var/log/nginx/access.log`)
+- log rotation regex (with a fallback to access log name as a prefix)

 #### Background jobs

 1. Nginx log parser

    Monitors the nginx access log file and counts the number of requests made by the current user.
+The parser must be aware of and support reading rotated logs.

 2. Daemon counter updater